CiscoDevNet/terraform-provider-intersight/website/docs/r/openapi_task_generation_request.html.markdown

   + `moid`:(string) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
-* `status`:(string)(ReadOnly) Depicts the status of the task creation request.* `none` - Indicates the default status* `InProgress` - Request has been picked up for generating tasks from the OpenAPI Specification file* `Completed` - All the tasks from the request have been created* `Failed` - There were failures in generating one or more tasks in the request
+* `status`:(string)(ReadOnly) Depicts the status of the task creation request.* `none` - Indicates the default status.* `InProgress` - Request has been picked up for generating tasks from the OpenAPI Specification file.* `Completed` - All the tasks from the request have been created.* `Failed` - There were failures in generating one or more tasks in the request.
 * `tags`:(Array)
 This complex property has following sub-properties:
   + `key`:(string) The string representation of a tag key.